michaelssavage/new-music-releases/README.md

 # New Music Releases

-Automatically collecting my saved artist's new releases and adding them to a Spotify playlist.
+Automatically collecting my saved artist's new releases and adding them to a Spotify playlist by checking daily for updates.

 [New Music Releases write-up](https://michaelsavage.ie/projects/new-music-releases)